![]() |

 Deluxe or regular sleeper?

-OK, so it's nice having your own en suite shower & toilet, but remember there are only 3 deluxe sleeper compartments on the entire train, or 6 in summer when they add a second sleeping-car.
-Deluxe sleepers are virtually identical to standard sleepers in every respect, same beds, same decor, same everything, they just have a compact shower/toilet unit instead of a washstand.
+It's nice having your own shower & toilet, but there are only 3 deluxe sleeper compartments on the entire train.
+Deluxe sleepers are virtually identical to standard sleepers in every respect, same beds, same decor, same everything, but with a compact shower/toilet unit instead of washstand.
 And there's a shower at the end of the corridor for passengers in the regular sleepers.
-So don't obsess about having a deluxe, standard sleepers are almost as good!
+So don't obsess about having a deluxe, standard sleepers are almost as good.

 -